Capital allowances for tools and equipment: what tradespeople can claim

 There are two WDA pools:

-From 6 April 2026 (for sole traders and partnerships), the main rate WDA drops from 18% to 14% per year.
-This is a significant change — it means assets outside AIA take longer to write off.
-For example, a £10,000 piece of kit will generate a £1,400 deduction in year one at 14%, rather than £1,800 at 18%.
+From 6 April 2026 (for sole traders and partnerships), the main rate WDA decreases from 18% to 14% annually.
+This change means assets outside AIA take longer to write off.
+For instance, a £10,000 asset will generate a £1,400 deduction in year one at 14%, instead of £1,800 at 18%.

 Capital allowances for vans

 If you use the van for both business and personal trips, you need to apportion the allowance based on business use.
-For example, if 80% of your van use is business and 20% is personal, you can only claim 80% of the purchase cost as a capital allowance.
+For instance, if 80% of your van use is business and 20% is personal, you can only claim 80% of the purchase cost as a capital allowance.

 Capital allowances for cars